-The 2024 Maternal and Infant Health Initiative is seeking community-driven and locally-focused projects that address the priority areas listed below and improve outcomes for pregnant individuals and their infants.
-Projects must incorporate at least one of these categories (examples are not exhaustive):

-→ Address service delivery environment barriers to improve access to equitable health care for girls, women, and mothers through improved integration of medical, behavioral, public health, and social services.

-Examples: Regional perinatal quality collaborative initiatives, home visiting programs, colocation, launch of doula services, and care coordination/ inter-professional health care teams.

-→ Increase access to protective and clinical interventions including improved screening before, during, and after pregnancy for health risks as well as referral and connection to treatment or services.

-Examples: Interventions related to sexually transmitted infections, intimate partner violence, mental health, substance use disorders, maternal depression, targeted provider training to improve care delivery, and community or practice-based interventions aimed at improving birth equity and other social determinants of health.

-→ Address targeted policies, practices, and procedures at the local or practice level that impact or prohibit the best outcomes for mothers and infants.
-We're looking for implementation of structural changes in communities and organizations that help families navigate and remove barriers to maternal and infant health.

-Examples: Streamlining and simplifying process for families seeking services and supports, expanded and routine use of screening tools and standard processes for referral and follow-up, and implementation of data-driven interventions that are focused on equity in access, care, and outcomes.
+- → Address service delivery environment barriers to improve access to equitable preconceptual and perinatal health care through improved integration of medical, behavioral, public health, and social services. - Examples: Regional perinatal quality collaborative initiatives, home visiting programs, colocation, launch of doula services, and care coordination/inter-professional health care teams. - → Increase access to protective and clinical interventions including improved screening before, during, and after pregnancy for health risks, as well as referral and connection to treatment or services. - Examples: Interventions related to sexually transmitted infections, intimate partner violence, mental health, substance use disorders, maternal depression, targeted provider training to improve care delivery, and community or practice-based interventions aimed at improving birth equity and other social determinants of health. - → Address targeted policies, practices, and procedures at the local or practice level that impact or prohibit the best outcomes for birthing parents and infants.
+We're looking for implementation of structural changes in communities and organizations that help families navigate and remove barriers to maternal and infant health. - Examples: Streamlining and simplifying process for families seeking services and supports, expanded and routine use of screening tools and standard processes for referral and follow-up, and implementation of data-driven interventions that are focused on equity in access, care, and outcomes.

 A competitive proposal will focus on a specific target population and include local data to illustrate the need for the intervention.
-Projects may build on local or regional work and priority will be given to projects that are community-driven and locally focused and align with the Health Fund's mission and goals and promote health equity for infants, girls and women.
+Projects may build on local or regional work and priority will be given to projects that are community-driven and locally focused and align with the Health